 Objective 5.1.
-With a focus on disadvantaged and other communities with environmental justice concerns, (1) educate the next generations about the Great Lakes ecosystem and (2) teach people the skills needed to enter the environmental restoration and protection workforce.
+With a focus on underserved communities, (1) educate the next generations about the Great Lakes ecosystem and (2) teach people the skills needed to enter the environmental restoration and protection workforce.
 Commitments 5.1.a.
-Support and implement experience-based learning opportunities to promote Great Lakes steward-ship, with a focus on disadvantaged and other communities with environmental justice concerns.
+Support and implement experience-based learning opportunities to promote Great Lakes stewardship, with a focus on underserved communities.
 5.1.b.
-Support and implement environmental workforce development programs, with a focus on disadvantaged and other communities with environmental justice concerns.
+Support and implement environmental workforce development programs, with a focus on underserved communities.
 Measures of Progress 5.1.1.
 Number of youth impacted through education and stewardship projects.5.1.2.
 Number of people trained through workforce development programs.